Reaching Higher Project arts and sports programmes

 Athletics

-• Summer Term Dates: Wednesday 26th April to Wednesday 5th July 2023 (Excluding Wednesday 31st May which is half term).
+• Summer Term Dates: Wednesday 24th April to Wednesday 3rd July 2024 (Excluding Wednesday 29th May which is half term).

-• Time: 5.00pm-6.00pm
+• Time: 5.00pm-6.00pm.

-• Venue: The athletics track at The Bridge Leisure Centre with the option of using The Tube or another space indoors if the weather is bad and the session can’t take place outside
+• Venue: The athletics track at The Bridge Leisure Centre with the option of using The Tube or another space indoors if the weather is bad and the session can’t take place outside.

-• For children and young people with additional needs aged 7 to 25
+• For children and young people with additional needs aged 7 to 25.

 • £4.00 per session (20% discount for people with a Leisure Access Card or Compass Card).
-Payment must be made online in advance as no cash payments will be accepted and must be done at least 24 hours in advance
+Payment must be made online in advance as no cash payments will be accepted and must be done at least 24 hours in advance.

-• Led by Kim Roberts
+• Led by Ian Ford.

 Book Athletics

-• Summer Term Dates: Saturday 22nd April to Saturday 8th July 2023 (Excluding Saturday 6th May and Saturday 3rd June).
+• Summer Term Dates: Saturday 27th April to Saturday 13th July 2024 (Excluding Saturday 18th May and Saturday 1st June).

 • Time: 2:00pm – 5:00pm